 The final compensation component of the officer compensation program is the long term incentive program which is intended to reinforce the officers' commitment to the sustained enhancement of both profitability and Unitholder value.
-This objective is achieved through the award of Unit appreciation rights ("UAR"s), granted at the discretion of the Board.
-When awarded to a Vice-President, the grant of UARs would be equal to 80% of the Vice-President's base salary, divided by the prevailing Unit price and rounded up to the nearest hundred Units.
-The grant of UARs to the CEO would be similarly calculated at 100% of the CEO's base salary.
+This objective is achieved through the award of Unit Appreciation Rights ("UARs"), granted at the discretion of the Board.